owncloud-archive/documentation/admin_manual/issues/index.rst

 ownCloud healthy and sustainable!

-If you are using ownCloud in a business or otherwise large scale deployment, note that ownCloud Inc. offers the `Enterprise Subscription`_ with commercial support options.
+If you are using ownCloud in a business or otherwise large scale deployment, note that ownCloud Inc. offers the `Enterprise Edition`_ with commercial support options.

 Bugs